MXA’S WORLD TWO-STROKE CHAMPIONSHIP PRO CIRCUIT YAMAHA YZ125RV

 Mitch milled the bottom of the YZ125 cylinder to lower the port timing, then he raised the ports back up with artistic curves, matched the power valve, staged the transfers and machined the cylinder head to make room for the piston to complete its stroke inside the head.
 Inside the head he reshaped the combustion chamber and squish band.
 Mitch added a special one-off Pro Circuit piston with a very thin 0.80mm single ring, a heavier flywheel (which most tuners would think was blasphemy) and a special YZ125 black box.
 A Moto Tassinari V-Force4R reed cage was bolted on, and the tank was filled with VP MRX02 with Castrol at 32:1.

-The coupe de grace was when he handed us two Pro Circuit exhaust pipes to try.
+The coupe de grace was when he handed us three Pro Circuit exhaust pipes to try.
 One was the YZ125 exhaust pipe that he calls the “rack” pipe.
 This is his bread-and-butter YZ125 pipe that fills up the racks of his warehouse.
 The second pipe was Ryan Villopoto’s personal pipe.
 It was built especially to Ryan’s power tastes.
-Up to this point, Pro Circuit has never sold the YZ125RV pipe, but the demand is so great that Pro Circuit plans to offer both the YZ125 rack pipe and the YZ125RV pipe.
+As for the third pipe.
+Pro Circuit has never sold Ryan’s YZ125RV pipe, but the demand is so great that Pro Circuit now offers a refined version of the YZ125RV pipe.
 We’ll get to the differences later.

 Apart from the jetting, that was everything that went into our YZ125 engine.
 And, here is the jetting we ran with VP MRX02 fuel with Castrol at 32:1 (for our sea-level tracks and warm weather).